-As noted above, one of the important purposes of the first meeting of creditors is to determine whether to appoint a Committee of Inspection (COI).
-Given the number of creditors and the size and complexity of the Company affairs and its business, it is our view that forming a COI would be in the best interests of creditors as it would result in the interests and concerns of the various stakeholder creditor groups being made known to the Administrators.
-There needs to be some consideration as to the size of the committee to ensure the committee is workable.
-A COI would also have the ability to approve the Administrators' remuneration.
+One of the purposes of the first meeting of creditors is to determine whether to appoint a committee of inspection (COI).
+Given the number of creditors and the size and complexity of the Company and its business, it is our view that forming a COI would not be in the best interests of creditors as it would result in additional costs being incurred in the administration.

+Administrators' Remuneration